Simpleton6969/Skripts/Setspawn.md

 			send "&a5"
 			set {_t} to 5
-			loop 5 times: # creating a 5 second loop by looping 5 times and adding a 1 second wait if player's location is not {_loc}: # compare players location with location on command send "&cTeleportation cancelled"
+			loop 5 times: # creating a 5 second loop by looping 5 times and adding a 1 second wait if distance between player's location and {_loc} > 0.25: # compare players location with location on command send "&cTeleportation cancelled"
 					stop # this will stop the code if the players location does not match their location on command
 				else: